omprakash414/GenomicsWorkshop2026_IISER_Pune/Metagenomic_Preprocessing.md

-# Commands for Human Metagenomics Pre-processing and Data Analysis in R
+# Commands for Human Metagenomics Pre-processing

 This hands-on session introduces the basic preprocessing steps in metagenomics analysis, including environment setup, quality control, trimming, taxonomic classification, and downstream data analysis in R.